telerik/ajax-docs/controls/pushbutton/functionality/Icons/overview.md

 ## Fine-tune Icon Position

-At first the Icons might not be positioned exactly the way we want, but this can be easily changed by directly setting the properties that control the top and left offset of the icon - **Icon.Top** and **Icon.Left**
+You can change the icon position to match your concrete requirements.
+To do this, use the `Icon.Top` and `Icon.Left` properties to directly offset the icon (**Example 2**).

->caption Figure 3: Icon in RadPushButton can be offset from its origin top and left position.
+>caption Figure 3: The icon in RadPushButton can be offset from its original top and left position.
+See Example 2.

 ![RadPushButton Icon Top Left](images/button-icon-top-left.png)

->caption Example 2: RadPushButton Icon can be offset from the top and left.
+>caption Example 2: Offset RadPushButton Icon from the top and left.
+You can see the result in Figure 3.

 ````ASP.NET
 <telerik:RadPushButton ID="RadPushButton1" runat="server" Text="Fine Tune Icon Position" Height="40px">